nturumel/CarND-Behavioral-Cloning-P3/ReadMe.md

 I also noticed that the pertainaint data required for predicting angles lay in the middle of the image, so I added a cropping layer.
 ![alt text][image2]

 To augment the data sat, I also flipped images and angles thinking that this would provide me with instances of opposite velocity.
-For example, here is an image that has then been flipped:
+For example, here is an image that has then been flipped.

+I was facing problem at a specific spot after the bridge the car went straight ahead into the dirt road, I realised that this was happening beacuse a baricade was absent and that it was not differentiating between the road and the dirt, so in order to work around that I added a random brightness augmentation.

+Initially after adding the augmentation I was unable to get good convergence for my model, as it had too many pooling and dropout layers, I switched to ELU activation but that was not helpful either.

+I finally dropped a number of pooling and dropout layers and attached a single dropout layer at the end of my convulational framework after a maxpooling layer.

+This lead to good convergeance.

 ![alt text][image3]